Labor and Economic Opportunity

 If you live in Michigan and you're blind or visually impaired, the Bureau of Services for Blind Persons will work with you to define your goals and identify appropriate training and other services.
 Funded by federal and state taxes, BSBP provides counseling and training in skills for daily living without vision.
 Depending upon your needs and eligibility for specific services, BSBP may also provide some types of adaptive equipment, computer software, and postsecondary education.

-Please join BSBP for two townhall meetings to review changes in the Post Secondary Policy.
-Review the policy!
+BSBP held two townhall meetings to review changes in the Post Secondary Training Policy.

 Geared toward students and their representatives

-BSBP staff will clarify and answer questions posed as they relate to updated customer responsibilities.
+BSBP staff clarified and answered questions posed related to updated customer responsibilities.

 Geared toward educators and TVCI's